assafchamoy/React-Native-Social-login-with-firebase/README.md

 ## Important note

-* If you intend to develop an application implements the services I used here, i hardly suggest you to follow slowly along the long detailed docs provided in the official websites of each service, as you will have a hard time getting it done.
+* If you intend to develop an application implements the services I used here, i hardly suggest you to follow slowly along the long detailed docs provided in the official websites of each service, as you will have a hard time getting it done otherwise.

 ## Useful Links
 * [Offical React Native website](https://facebook.github.io/react-native/docs/getting-started.html)